 What was the underlying cause that resulted in Homo sapiens becoming the sole and dominant human species on the earth?
 One answer could be that cognitive bias, confirmation bias and argumentative theory were survival mechanisms that were genetically selected for that now appear in Homo sapiens.
 How could these traits be the most useful in the survival and dominance of a species over the last 4 million years?

 Let’s review Argumentative Theory: Argumentative Theory is a concept proposed by Mercier and Sperber in, Why do humans reason?
 Arguments for an argumentative theory: "Reasoning is generally seen as a means to improve knowledge and make better decisions.
 However, much evidence shows that reasoning often leads to distortions and poor decisions.
 This suggests that the function of reasoning should be rethought.
 Argumentative theory claims that the function of reasoning is argumentative.
 It is to devise and evaluate arguments intended to persuade.
-Reasoning is adaptive given the exceptional dependence of humans on communication and their vulnerability to misinformation.
 Skilled arguers are not after the truth but after arguments supporting their views.
 This explains the notorious confirmation bias.
-This bias is apparent not only when people are actually arguing, but also when they are reasoning proactively from the perspective of having to defend their opinions.
 Reasoning so motivated can distort evaluations and attitudes and allow erroneous beliefs to persist.
 Proactively used reasoning also favors decisions that are easy to justify but not necessarily better.
 In all these instances traditionally described as failures or flaws, reasoning does exactly what can be expected of an argumentative device: Look for arguments that support a given conclusion."

 From: A Conversation with Hugo Mercer